Drive Safe this Winter

 Conditions change - and you need to adjust, as well.
 In wet weather or poor visibility, slow down and leave a larger than normal stopping distance between yourself and the vehicle in front.

 Drive on the safe side and book in today for a service or a 65 Point Vehicle Inspection Report.

 Could you stop in time?

 There are signs that your brakes need to be looked at, including vibrating, spongy or slow responding brake pedal, strange sounds or difficult handling when applying pressure to your brakes.
 If you are experiencing any of these it's best to have a qualified mechanic check it out.
-Brake inspections form part of our 65 Point Safety Check, so if you have concerns call us today and book in.
+Brake inspections form part of our 65 Point Vehicle Inspection Report, so if you have concerns call us today and book in.

 It's dangerous to drive on worn or incorrectly inflated tyres.
 Now is the time to check that your tyres have plenty of tread left.
 If your tyres are wearing unevenly, this could indicate that your shock absorbers or some other vital part of your steering and suspension systems are due for service or replacement.
 Find out more about the components that affect your tyre wear on the links below:

 Driving on incorrectly inflated tyres won't just cost you money on additional fuel; it can also impact your ability to brake effectively.
 You can usually find manufacturers recommendations on a panel inside the driver side door.